Inflect logo

 FactorRating / DataNotes

-Sales Tax4.25% – as of September 2025South Dakota sales tax.
-Note that exemptions can reduce this significantly.
+Sales Tax4.25% (State), as of September 2025Data center-specific exemptions can significantly reduce or eliminate this cost.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Rapid City as of September 2025.
-Businesses connect to hyperscale clouds via private network extensions (PNI) or wavelength services to major hubs like Denver or Minneapolis.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Rapid City.
+Organizations connect to hyperscale clouds by utilizing private network links, such as PNI or wavelength services, to major interconnection hubs like Denver or Minneapolis.

 Power Analysis